nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 }).$start();
 ```

-To create a new application utilizing the `<ButtomNavigation>` component run:
+To create a new application utilizing the `<BottomNavigation>` component run:

 ```bash
 tns create my-app-name --template tns-template-tab-navigation-vue